AntumMT/game-bare/README.md

-# Empty Minetest Game
+# Bare Minetest Game

-An empty game for Minetest.
-For this game to do anything you will need to install 3rd party mods.
+A bare minimum game for Minetest.

+To enable some default ground & water nodes enable the setting `bare_game_enable_ground`.